 So it’s no surprise and understandable that one of the first questions car accident victims ask their personal injury attorneys is ‘how much can I expect to receive for my damages?’

-To get the answer, you need to consider several factors and hire a car accident lawyer in Smyrna, GA.
+To get the answer, you need to consider several factors and hire a car accident lawyer in Atlanta, GA.
 This article will shed light on how much a car accident victim can expect to receive for their damages.

 According to Georgia laws, there are two types of car accident damages a victim can receive: economic and non-economic damages.
 However, in some cases, the victim may also be awarded punitive damages.
 These terms are briefly explained below.